wp-plugins/memphis-documents-library/readme.txt

 * *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
 * *Update* - Updated localization files.
 * *Update* - Added a slug name to the custom post recreating function.
+* *Update* - Changed the google docs link to google drive.
 * *Bug* - Fixed bug that caused pages not to load.
 * *Bug* - Error with javascript loading, if using WordPress Multisite network admin.
 * *Bug* - Fixed issue where Post Status was not displaying any statuses.